gaojunran/todocx/README.md

 ### Specify an input file

-Run `todocx -i input.md` -> The converted docx file with a random name will be opened.
+Run `todocx input.md` -> The converted docx file with a random name will be opened.

 ### Specify an output name

-Run `todocx -i input.md -o output.docx` -> The converted docx file with the specified name will be opened.
+Run `todocx input.md output.docx` -> The converted docx file with the specified name will be opened.

-## Features

-- ✨ Supports markdown syntax and [GFM](https://github.github.com/gfm/) syntax.
-- ✨ Supports Mermaid diagrams (Auto-detected picture width and height!).